2021Cyan/TestZero/README.md

 [Back to the Top](#table-of-contents)

 ## Player Control
-The PlayerController script handles most of the core gameplay mechanics for the player, including movement, health, input, and special abilities.
+The **PlayerController** script handles most of the core gameplay mechanics for the player, including movement, health, input, and special abilities.
 ### Movement & Controls
-Basic Movement: Directional movement with running, walking backward, jumping, and air dodging.
+**Basic Movement**: Directional movement with running, walking backward, jumping, and air dodging.

-Dodge System: Different animations and distances depending on the state (grounded, walking back, or airborne).
+**Dodge System**: Different animations and distances depending on the state (grounded, walking back, or airborne).
 Includes invincibility during dodge.

-Coyote Time: Implements a short grace period after leaving the ground to allow more responsive jumping.
+**Coyote Time**: Implements a short grace period after leaving the ground to allow more responsive jumping.

 ### Combat & Stats
-Gun Mechanics: Manages fire rate, reload speed, spread, ammo, and bullet types (e.g., ricochet, penetration).
+**Gun Mechanics**: Manages fire rate, reload speed, spread, ammo, and bullet types (e.g., ricochet, penetration).

-Bullet Time: Slows down global time for a short duration using a separate gauge.
+**Bullet Time**: Slows down global time for a short duration using a separate gauge.
 Player speed and animation adjust accordingly.

-Damage System: Player can take and recover damage, with visual/audio feedback and temporary invincibility(i-frame).
+**Damage System**: Player can take and recover damage, with visual/audio feedback and temporary invincibility(i-frame).

 #### This controller serves as the central hub for player-related gameplay, enabling responsive control, dynamic combat, and integration with other systems like audio and UI.

 ## Enemies
-To manage multiple enemy types efficiently, we created an abstract base class called EnemyBase.cs.
+To manage multiple enemy types efficiently, we created an abstract base class called **EnemyBase.cs**.
 All six enemies (including bosses) inherit from this base, allowing shared logic for health, damage handling, and death.
 ### Shared Behaviors
-Health Management: Each enemy has maxHealth, currentHealth, and a resourceAmount rewarded upon death.
+**Health Management**: Each enemy has maxHealth, currentHealth, and a resourceAmount rewarded upon death.

-Damage Handling: Supports both instant and over-time damage.
+**Damage Handling**: Supports both instant and over-time damage.

-Status Effect: Status from bullet modifiers such as corrosive effect.
+**Status Effect**: Status from bullet modifiers such as corrosive effect.

 ### Flexibility and customization
 Enemies can override methods like Die() to customize behavior (e.g., custom death animation).